 If you love dancing samba and want to take it to the next level, then our level 2 intermediate samba dance class in London is fantastic!
 The class will focus on improving your technique, skill and stamina.
 Our samba dance teachers will help you to improve your hip movement and foot technique.

 The fantastic samba dance teachers will show you how to parade and how to perform on a stage.
 If you are looking to improve, then this class is perfect for you.
 Click here to > Book your place on the next available samba dance class.

-London School of Samba Dance Teachers
+London School of Samba Performance Group

-She performed at the London 2012 Olympics, and has paraded with London School of Samba numerous times at Notting Hill Carnival, as well as choreographing the London School of Samba Passista Ala in 2013.
+She performed at the London 2012 Olympics and has paraded with the London School of Samba numerous times at Notting Hill Carnival, as well as choreographing the London School of Samba Passista Ala in 2013.
 She has experience in several other types of Latin dance and has trained in Jazz and Contemporary Dance as part of a Performing Arts course.

 Marta Ribeiro Scott

 Marta is a professional dancer and performer from Rio de Janeiro, Brasil.
 She has paraded in the Rio Carnival as a passista with both Salgueiro and Tradicao Samba Schools, and has performed in Europe, the Middle-East and the USA (including Las Vegas and on Broadway, New York).
 As a qualified dance instructor, she has been teaching Samba, Latin and Jazz Dances in the UK for 13 years.